Service terms for pilotage

 Cancellation fee

-If the pilot is notified en route to the vessel, upon arriving at the vessel or during the standby period that the vessel will not employ a pilot, the vessel shall be charged a minimum standby fee of two hours.
+If the client or a representative of the client cancels pilotage after the pilot ordering time has expired (incoming vessel 3 h and departing vessel 2 h, excluding Emäsalo 3 h and Hanko 1 h), the vessel will be charged a waiting fee of at least two hours.
 A minimum cancellation fee of EUR 1,000 will be charged within Finnish territorial waters and a minimum of EUR 500 in the Saimaa Canal and Saimaa waterways.

 Increased basic fees

-When the pilotage service is provided by two pilots, either according to section 10 of the Pilotage Act or by request, an increased fee of 75 per cent in addition to the basic rate shall be charged.
+When two pilots pilot the vessel, either according to section 22 of the Pilotage Act or by request, an increased fee of 75 per cent in addition to the basic rate shall be charged.

 Pilotage fees for a vessel combination and stock flatboat/float